ebonnal/streamable/README.md

 It has an optional `concurrency` parameter to execute the function concurrently while preserving the order (threads).

 ## `.foreach`
-Defines the application of a function on elements like `.map` but yields the elements instead of the results.
+Applies a function on elements like `.map` but yields the elements instead of the results.

 ```python
 printed_integers: Stream[int] = integers.foreach(print)